a45hif/developer-docs/docs/btcli.md

 **Commands**:

-- `set`: Used to set hyperparameters for a specific...
+- `set`: Used to set hyperparameters for a specific subnet.
-- `get`: Shows a list of the hyperparameters for...
+- `get`: Shows a list of the hyperparameters for the specified subnet.
-- `senate`: Shows the Senate members of the...
+- `senate`: Shows the Senate members of the Bittensor's governance protocol.
-- `proposals`: View active proposals for the senate in...
+- `proposals`: View active proposals for the senate in the Bittensor's governance protocol.
-- `senate-vote`: Cast a vote on an active proposal in...
+- `senate-vote`: Cast a vote on an active proposal in Bittensor's governance protocol.
-- `set-take`: Allows users to change their delegate take...
+- `set-take`: Allows users to change their delegate take percentage.
-- `get-take`: Allows users to check their delegate take...
+- `get-take`: Allows users to check their delegate take percentage.
-- `senate_vote`: Cast a vote on an active proposal in...
-- `get_take`: Allows users to check their delegate take...
-- `set_take`: Allows users to change their delegate take...

 ### `btcli sudo set`